catspeed-cc/invidious-token-updater/README.md

 Now and then, YT will show a blank page to you and ask to perform a search in order for the algo to show you videos.
 This is a load of BS, YT is just testing to see if you are a bot or human.
 I've added a curl command to automagically perform a search query randomized from searches.txt.
 This will be done on every execution of the script (basically whenever you set up the cron job for, ex. every 3 hours)

 You may add your own searches, one per line, so that there are more searches - too many for YT to ban.
-The likeliness of them starting to ban these specific searches is likely non-existant, as this would make the platform un-usable - eventually all searches possible would be banned.
+The chances of them starting to ban these specific searches is likely non-existant, as this would make the platform un-usable - eventually all searches possible would be banned.
 Using a more common search term is preferable, as banning it would also ban legitimate searches for the same term.

 If YT shows you cat videos, don't ask questions :3c